DarrenC/darrenc.github.io/architecture/cloud/cloud.md

     - record has offset and may have key & value
     - Multiple Producers may publish records to a partition but the order is always respected (but really publish to a topic)
     - There is no order across Producers though
-  - Within a topic, partitions are idependent - i.e. PARTIALLY ORDERED with respect to the topic
+  - Within a topic, partitions are independent - i.e. PARTIALLY ORDERED with respect to the topic
   - Allows processing in parallel where possible, in order where necessary
   - Producers give records the same key to indicate they should be on the same partition (kafka hashes the key to calc partition).
 With different keys they may be on different partitions
 - Consumers subscribe to a topic as part of a consumer group